foundry-vtt-community/wiki.js/setup/linux-installation.md

 c.
 A linux virtual private server or dedicated server in the cloud.
 2. A basic understanding of using a terminal that includes the ssh utility, such as:
 a.
 Powershell in Windows.
 b.
-Terminal in Linux or MacOS.
+Terminal in Linux or macOS.
 3. Valid domain name, such as:
 a.
 A purchased domain name from a registrar like [Namecheap](https://namecheap.com) or [gandi.net](https://gandi.net).
 b.
 A free subdomain from a free domain name service like [Duck DNS](http://duckdns.org).